 Selection Criteria and How to Enter

 Ideas that Matter proposals are evaluated on creativity, potential effectiveness and practicality by an annually selected, independent panel of judges who are influential in the design industry.
-The full list of judges will be announced soon.

 The call for Ideas that Matter submissions is open to individual designers, design firms, agencies, in-house corporate design departments, design instructors, individual design students and design student groups.
 Only applicants in North America may apply.
-Grant awards range from $5,000 to $50,000 per project.
+Grant awards range from $5,000 to $50,000 USD per project.
 Each application must include an IRS 501 (c) 3 letter or Canadian equivalent of the applicant's nonprofit organization.

 To obtain an entry form or for more information on the Ideas that Matter grant, please visit here or call 800-882-4332.